tdongsi/tdongsi.github.io/source/_posts/Vertica/2015-12-18-vertica-tip-best-practices.markdown

 #### CREATE (INSERT)

-* If you want to write data directly to disk and bypass memory, then you should include `/*+ direct */` as a parameter in your `INSERT` statement.
-This is especially helpful when you are loading data for big files into Vertica.
+* If you want to write data directly to disk and bypass memory, then you should include `/*+ direct */` as a "hint" in your `INSERT` statement.
+This is especially helpful when you are loading data from big files into Vertica.
 If you don't use `/*+ direct */`, then `INSERT` statement first uses memory, which may be more useful when you want to optimally do inserts and run queries.

 * ALWAYS include `COMMIT` in your SQL statements when you are creating or updating Vertica schemas, because there is NO auto commit in Vertica.